patriciadeeonemacainag/G1-CPE106L-4-E02-1T2526/README.md

 ## Overview

 This program provides an easy-to-use graphical interface inside Jupyter Notebook to record attendance.
-Users can select a section, mark students as present or absent, and export the attendance log to a CSV file.
+Users can select a section, mark students as present or absent and export the attendance log to a CSV file.

 ---